nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka ISB holders get US$10.4bn and Rs155bn bonds in default exchange
+### Sri Lanka ISB holders to get US$10.4bn and Rs155bn in new bonds on Dec 20

 *2024-12-17 10:46:00* · [`economynextcom`](https://economynext.com/sri-lanka-isb-holders-get-us10-4bn-and-rs155bn-bonds-in-default-exchange-194677/) · `en`